-Wayne Pacelle, the CEO and president of The Humane Society, called the rule reversal a "green light" for American hunters to kill elephants and highlighted Zimbabwe's poor track record of managing its elephant population.
+Wayne Pacelle, the then-CEO and president of The Humane Society, called the rule reversal a "green light" for American hunters to kill elephants and highlighted Zimbabwe's poor track record of managing its elephant population.

-Pacelle joined others, like Michael Chase, the founder and director of Botswana-based Elephants Without Borders, in highlighting Zimbabwe's current political situation in which the country's president, Robert Mugabe, is under house arrest following a military coup.
+Pacelle joined others, like Michael Chase, the founder and director of Botswana-based Elephants Without Borders, in highlighting Zimbabwe's current political situation in which the country's then-president, Robert Mugabe, is under house arrest following a military coup.

 "[As] the current political, social and economic climate in Zimbabwe is fragile without any accountable government, it is worrisome that the [U.S.] would allow imports from a country whose political future is uncertain," Chase told Fortune.